Geovation/flutter_sandbox/README.md

-# flutter-sandobox
+# flutter_sandbox

-Experiments in flutter
+A new Flutter sandbox application to experiment in flutter

+## Getting Started

+This project is a starting point for a Flutter application.